 A 34-year-old nonsmoking female was admitted to St. Petersburg State Research Institute of Phtisiopulmonology with complaints of weakness and fatigue.
-In August, 2022 after having a COVID-19 infection patient underwent high-resolution CT, which revealed multiple thin-walled cysts 3-20 mm in diameter in intact lung tissue.
-Based on these findings presumptive diagnosis of lymphangioleiomyomatosis was made and she was sent to the St. Petersburg State Research Institute of Phthisiopulmonology to verify the diagnosis.
-From the anamnesis it is known that patient has chronic primary Sjögren syndrome with symptomatic keratoconjuctivitis sicca, xerostomia and connective tissue disorder and also pituitary microadenoma and hyperprolactinoma.
-High resolution chest computed tomography was repeated at the hospital.
+In August 2022, after having a COVID-19 infection, the patient underwent a high-resolution computed tomography (HRCT), which revealed multiple thinwalled cysts 3-20 mm in diameter in intact lung tissue.
+Based on these findings, a presumptive diagnosis of lymphangioleiomyomatosis was made, and she was sent to the St. Petersburg State Research Institute of Phthisiopulmonology to verify the diagnosis.
+From the anamnesis, it is known that the patient has chronic primary Sjögren syndrome with symptomatic keratoconjuctivitis sicca, xerostomia, connective tissue disorder, and also pituitary microadenoma and hyperprolactinoma.
+A chest HRCT was repeated at the hospital.
 The presence of multiple cysts of varying sizes, some of which had internal septations and were associated with eccentric vessels, was noted (Figure 1).
-Laboratory test shows hemoglobin of 112 g/l, leukocyte count of $5.4 \times 10^9$ /L. Pulmonary function tests were normal.
+Laboratory tests show hemoglobin of 112 g/L, and a leukocyte count of 5.4109/L. Pulmonary function tests were normal.
 To clarify the diagnosis, it was decided to perform a bronchoscopy with pCLE and bronchoalveolar lavage.
-Bronchoscopy was made under local anesthesia of 2% solution of lidocaine and showed mild endoscopic signs of bronchitis. pCLE was performed by the Cellvizio system and 1.4-mm semiflexible probe Alveoflex (Mauna Kea Technologies, Paris, France).
-Miniprobe was inserted through the instrumental channel of the endoscope and passed into the distal parts of the bronchial tree until a dynamic image of the alveoli was obtained.
-In alveolar areas with normal lung tissue by HRCT data (right segment 2,3) pCLE image showed normal round alveolar structures without pathological patterns (Figure 2A).
-When inserting the probe in subsegmental bronchi to most affected zones by HRCT data (right segment 4,5) before the appearance of alveoli al the level of bronchioles pCLE image showed a large number of small (average diameter 20 μm) highly fluorescent cells presumably lymphocytes (Figure 2B).
-After penetration of the bronchiole pCLE showed dilated alveolar spaces (corresponding to pulmonary cysts) with thin alveolar walls and vessels (Figure 3C,D).
-In lung tissue we did not find any highly fluorescent cells.
+Bronchoscopy was made under local anesthesia with a 2% solution of lidocaine and showed mild endoscopic signs of bronchitis. pCLE was performed by the Cellvizio system and 1.4-mm semiflexible probe Alveoflex (Mauna Kea Technologies, Paris, France).

+The miniprobe was inserted through the instrumental channel of the endoscope and passed into the distal parts of the bronchial tree until a dynamic image of the alveoli was obtained.
+In alveolar areas with normal lung tissue by HRCT data (right segment 2,3), the pCLE image showed normal round alveolar structures without pathological patterns (Figure 2A).
+When inserting the probe in subsegmental bronchi to most affected zones by HRCT data (right segment 4,5), before the appearance of alveoli, the level of bronchioles pCLE image showed a large number of small (average diameter 20 μm) highly fluorescent cells, presumably lymphocytes (Figure 2B).
+After penetration of the bronchiole, pCLE showed dilated alveolar spaces (corresponding to pulmonary cysts) with thin alveolar walls and vessels (Figure 2 C,D).
+In lung tissue, we did not find any highly fluorescent cells.
 Bronchoalveolar lavage was performed from right segment 5.
-Results of the analysis of bronchoalveolar lavage was not specific: 75% of macrophages and 11% of lymphocites, single erythrocytes.
-Due to the fact that the data obtained were nonspecific, and lymphangioleiomyomatosis could not be excluded, it was decided to perform a thoracoscopic lung biopsy.
-Histological examination of surgical biopsy sample showed thinning of the most intraalveolar septa, dilatation of individual bronchioles (the wall of some bronchioles is partially destroyed with focal and diffuse lymphoid infiltration, located peribronchially and subepithelially) and focal hypertrophy and hyperplasia of smooth muscle elements of bronchioles (Figure 3A).
-Also determined a large cyst, the wall of which is represented by the wall of the bronchiole, partly lined with a typical epithelium, partly the epithelium flattened or absent (Figure 3B).
+The results of the analysis of bronchoalveolar lavage were not specific: 75% of macrophages and 11% of lymphocytes, single erythrocytes.
+Due to the fact that the data obtained were nonspecific and lymphangioleiomyomatosis could not be excluded, it was decided to perform a thoracoscopic lung biopsy.
+Histological examination of the surgical biopsy sample showed thinning of the most intralveolar septa, dilatation of individual bronchioles (the wall of some bronchioles is partially destroyed with focal and diffuse lymphoid infiltration, located peribronchially and subepithelially), and focal hypertrophy and hyperplasia of smooth muscle elements of bronchioles (Figure 3A).
+Also a large cyst is determined, the wall of which is represented by the wall of the bronchiole, partly lined with a typical epithelium, partly the epithelium flattened or absent (Figure 3B).
 Immunohistochemical staining was negative for HBM-45, and D2-40, excluding the diagnosis of lymphangioleiomyomatosis.
 The patient was referred to a rheumatologist with a diagnosis of diffuse cystic lung disease in Sjögren's syndrome.